mamonraab/violance-detection-in-video-with-pytroch/README.md

 ## Step-by-step guide

-Note :- if you want a full video to fellow with please check these link taht fully describe these project https://youtu.be/MROlMtZayog
+Note :- if you want a full video to fellow with please check these link that fully describe these project https://youtu.be/MROlMtZayog

 ### Step 1: Custom Data loader for videos